Force 21 (video game)

 Force 21 is a real-time strategy game made by Red Storm Entertainment.

 Plot summary

 The game features a storyline which has US forces fighting PRC forces in the year 2015.

 Development and release

-It was released in 1999 for Microsoft Windows, and in December 2000 for Game Boy Color.
+Force 21 was released in 1999 for Microsoft Windows, and in December 2000 for Game Boy Color.
 General Franks (who later collaborated with Tom Clancy on a book) consulted for this game.

 Reception

 The PC version received mixed reviews according to the review aggregation website GameRankings.
-It sold 9,168 copies in the U.S. by April 2000.
+It sold 9,168 units in the U.S. by April 2000.